37 Best Things To Do In Florence, Italy

 Their most recent section is that of musical instruments, which feature one-of-a-kind pieces by Stradivari and Bartolomeo Cristofori, the inventor of the pianoforte.

-Make sure to also read my post How To Get Tickets To The Galleria Dell’Accademia.
+If you still have questions about the different visiting options or just want to learn a little more, make sure to read my post, How To Get Tickets To The Galleria Dell’Accademia.

 things to do in Florence